davenquinn/xenoliths/paper/text/chapters/03-depth-constraints.md

 gradient through advection of material.
 More significantly, regional thermal conductivity can be enhanced by hydrothermal circulation in the presence of fractures.
-The crust of the Coast Ranges and the Mojave province underwent extensive crustal detachment faulting during the late Cretaceous [@Wood1997; @Chapman2012], and the Coast Ranges underwent additional transform faulting in the Neogene.
+The crust of the Coast Ranges and the Mojave Plateau underwent extensive crustal detachment faulting during the late Cretaceous [@Wood1997; @Chapman2012], and the Coast Ranges underwent additional transform faulting in the Neogene.
 Mantle fluids in the San Andreas fault zone [@Kennedy1997] suggest fluid upwelling along these fractures, and